89WeiWang/Hello-world/README.md

 # Hello-world
 First project on GitHub
 Hello everyone, glad to be here.
 Very exciting about the code learning experience.
 Right now I live in Washington,DC.
-Holefully I can make a diffence in my life.
+Holefully I can make a difference in my life.